EmbedJournal/embedjournal/_posts/2013-08-31-cool-c-programming-tricks-for-embedded-software-developers.md

 Be warned this is just a small collection of routines that will help embedded software developers write better code.
 Of course I have listed only those that came to my mind while writing this article and I most probably left out something much better.
 In case something pops up in your head, leave a comment and I will update this post.

-> After finishing an intensive, week long, hands-on session on C programming, my teacher said "I have taught you all that is there to know about the syntax in C. This is one of those things that will take days to learn and A a lifetime to master.
-Now it up to you to practice and perfect".
+> After finishing an intensive, week long, hands-on session on C programming, my teacher said "I have taught you all that is there to know about the syntax in C. This is one of those things that will take days to learn and a lifetime to master.
+Now it's up to you to practice and perfect".

 '_Practice and Perfect_' is the unsaid mantra of C. The more you write, the better you get at it.
 I'm no professional at C. Hence I will not be writing any posts on C programming as such.
-There are a lot of resource on the internet and books on shelves for learning C.
+There are a lot of resources on the internet and books for learning C.

-For learning C from it's very basic, I would suggestA <a title="Amazon" href="http://www.amazon.com/C-UNIX-Tools-Software-Design/dp/0471309273" target="_blank">C and UNIX: Tools for Software Design by Martin L. Barrett, Clifford H. Wagner</a>A The book covers a lot about C and <a title="Compiling C Programs Using GCC" href="http://embedjournal.com/2013/06/compiling-c-programs-using-gcc/" target="_blank">using GCC to compile C programs in a Linux</a> machine.
+For learning C from it's very basic, I would suggest <a title="Amazon" href="http://www.amazon.com/C-UNIX-Tools-Software-Design/dp/0471309273" target="_blank">C and UNIX: Tools for Software Design by Martin L. Barrett, Clifford H. Wagner</a> The book covers a lot about C and <a title="Compiling C Programs Using GCC" href="http://embedjournal.com/2013/06/compiling-c-programs-using-gcc/" target="_blank">using GCC to compile C programs in a Linux</a> machine.
 Linux is mostly written in C and hence provides a native environment for the language.
 If you are really interested, you can find some books and links to follow for getting started with Linux <a title="Getting Started with Linux" href="http://embedjournal.com/2013/07/getting-started-with-linux/" target="_blank">here</a>.

 #### Rotate left or right in C